 Violence hurts 2 in 3 women

 Two-thirds of West Australian women aged between 18 and 34 have experienced physical or sexual violence in the past year, new Australian Bureau of Statistics research shows, sparking fears about the State’s burgeoning violent underbelly.
+The West Australian

 The bureau’s latest personal safety survey shows an alarming number of women have been stalked, assaulted, threatened or victimised.